-12.9 There shall be knowledge of the essential habitats for the "stock under consideration" and potential fishery impacts on them.
+- 12.9 There shall be knowledge of the essential habitats for the "stock under consideration" and potential fishery impacts on them.
 Impacts on essential habitats and on habitats that are highly vulnerable to damage by the fishing gear involved shall be avoided, minimized or mitigated.
-In assessing fishery impacts, the full spatial range of the relevant habitat shall be considered, not just that part of the spatial range that is potentially affected by fishing.

-12.13 There shall be outcome indicator(s) consistent with achieving management objectives for avoiding, minimizing or mitigating the impacts of the unit of certification on essential habitats for the "stock under consideration" and on habitats that are highly vulnerable to damage by the fishing gear of the unit of certification.
+In assessing fishery impacts, the full spatial range of the relevant habitat shall be considered, not just that part of the spatial range that is potentially affected by fishing. - 12.13 There shall be outcome indicator(s) consistent with achieving management objectives for avoiding, minimizing or mitigating the impacts of the unit of certification on essential habitats for the "stock under consideration" and on habitats that are highly vulnerable to damage by the fishing gear of the unit of certification.

-The most recent 5-year review of EFH took place in 2016 using a new Fishing Effects (FE) model to assess the impacts of fishing activities on EFH.
-This model replaces the previously-used Long-Term Effects Index model.
-For the period 2003 to 2016, this model provided estimates of between 3.0% and 6.7% of flatfish EFH impacted by flatfish fisheries in the BS and between 1.3% and 2.4% in the Aleutian Islands.
-Based on the analysis, the Council decided that the effects of fishing on EFH do not currently meet the threshold of more than minimal and not temporary and so further mitigation action is required.
+The most recent 5-year review of Essential Fish Habitat took place in 2016 using a new Fishing Effects (FE) model to assess the impacts of fishing activities on EFH.
+It is estimated that 4.9% of Pacific cod EFH in the BS is impacted by Pacific cod fisheries and that 1.9% of Pacific cod EFH in the Aleutian Island is impacted by fisheries for Pacific cod.
+In April 2017, the Council concurred with the Plan Team consensus that the effects of fishing on EFH do not currently meet the threshold of more than minimal and not temporary, and so further mitigation action is not considered necessary at this time (NMFS 2017).
 In addition, the final environmental assessment (EA) for Essential Fish Habitat (EFH) Omnibus Amendments was published in June of 2018.
 Amendment 115 is the relevant omnibus amendment to the Fishery Management Plan for the groundfish fishery of the Bering Sea and Aleutian Islands Area.
 Based on the most recent (2015) 5-year review of EFH that concluded in 2017, the Council determined that new habitat and life history information is available to revise many of the EFH descriptions and maps.
 These amendments (A115 for the BSAI) to the EFH provisions in the Council's FMPs would not substantively change the impacts of EFH as analysed in the 2005 EFH environmental impact statement.
 The 2015 EFH 5-year review concluded that no change to the conclusions of the evaluation of fishing effects on EFH is warranted based on new information.
 None of the FMP amendments require regulatory action.